Log in

 We do not hold Open Days as we like to tailor-make your visit and we are happy to advise on your travel plans.
 Please contact admissions@gordonstoun.org.uk.

-Scholarships and Bursaries Awards are generally for 10% of the annual fee.
+Scholarships and bursaries Awards are available.
 Additional awards may be available based on means-testing.

 Charitable status.
 Gordonstoun Schools Limited is a Registered Charity, number SC037867.